JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-35916/).

-## Gradle properties for hierarchical support
+## Deprecated Gradle properties for hierarchical structure support

 <anchor name="deprecate-hmpp-properties"></anchor>

 **What's changed?**

-Throughout its evolution, Kotlin Multiplatform was gradually introducing the support for hierarchical structure, an ability to have intermediate source sets between the common source set `commonMain` and any platform-specific one, for example, `jvmMain`.
+Throughout its evolution, Kotlin was gradually introducing the support for [hierarchical structure](multiplatform-hierarchy.md), in multiplatform projects, an ability to have intermediate source sets between the common source set `commonMain` and any platform-specific one, for example, `jvmMain`.

 For the transition period, while the toolchain wasn't stable enough, a couple of Gradle properties were introduced, allowing granular opt-ins and opt-outs.

-Since Kotlin 1.6.20, the hierarchical structure support has been enabled by default.
+Since Kotlin 1.6.20, the hierarchical project structure support has been enabled by default.
 However, these properties were kept for opting out in case of blocking issues.
 After processing all the feedback, we're now starting to phase out those properties completely.

 The following properties are now deprecated and will be removed in Kotlin 1.9.0: